Up to 50% off sofas & mattresses — limited‑time deals.

 Which model is best for taller people who want leg support?

-York stood out for taller loungers because the roomier seat supported longer legs without feeling cramped; it still helps to check couch dimensions before you order.
+York stood out for taller loungers because the deeper seat supported longer legs more naturally.
+It is still worth checking couch dimensions before ordering.

 Previous post